 Articles shall be received in English and will only be published in English.

 Each author must disclose all potential conflicts of interest based on the recommendations of the International Committee of Medical Journal Editors.
-Conflicts of interest and/or sponsorship/funding sources must appear on the title page.
+Conflicts of interest and/or sponsorship/funding sources must be stated on the title page of the submitted manuscript.
 Authors must disclose commercial associations that might pose a conflict of interest in connection with the work submitted.
 Consultancies, equity interests, or patent licensing arrangements should also be noted at submission.
+Click here.

 At submission, please disclose any applicable funding sources that require open access publication.

 Scientific misconduct include falsification of data, plagiarism, improper designations of authorship, duplicate publication, misappropriation of others' research, failure to disclose conflict(s) of interest, and failure to comply with applicable legislative or regulatory requirements.
 In general, MEJA follows the recommendations of the Committee on Publication Ethics (COPE) when working to address allegations of misconduct.
 Involved parties generally will be contacted to provide an explanation of the situation.
 As needed, MEJA may also contact the institution at which the study was conducted and any other involved journals.
 At the end of investigation, the Editor-in-Chief will respond with an appropriate action.

 Human experimentation must conform to ethical standards and be approved by the appropriate Institutional Review Board (IRB).
 A statement concerning IRB approval and consent procedures must appear at the beginning of the Methods section of submitted manuscripts.
 On occasion, the Editor-in-Chief may request a copy of the approved IRB application from the corresponding author.